 - Hand sanitizing stations are located in the main lobby for visitors to use.

-- Lacombe County’s parks and trails, playgrounds and public washrooms are open, as well as Sandy Point Beach.
+- Lacombe County’s parks and trails, playgrounds and public washrooms are open.

 - Public health requirements on occupancy, physical distancing, hygiene, etc. will continue to be strictly adhered to.